kathycanare/ecomlander-trial/README.md

 Tight line-height (1.25) to reduce heading/description gap.

-Gotcha: The checkbox is drawn from scratch (appearance overridden on the label), so it no longer uses the theme's native checkbox visuals — that's why the color finally obeyed.
+Notes: The checkbox is drawn from scratch (appearance overridden on the label), so it no longer uses the theme's native checkbox visuals — that's why the color finally obeyed.

 10. Scrolling Marquee